-SOMETHING TO REMEMBER: Do this for you-not for anyone else!
-This isn't your parent's or troop leader's project.
+Do this for you-not for anyone else!
+This isn't your parent's troop leader's project.
 The Gold Award is an opportunity to harness your passion and put your ideas into motion.
-It's challenging.
+It's a challengeing.
 It's immensely rewarding.
 And it's entirely up to you.

-SOMETHING TO REMEMBER: Once you've earned the Gold Award, you can proudly claim your Gold Award digital credential from Credly, our verification partner!
+Once you've earned the Gold Award, you can proudly claim your Gold Award digital credential from Credly, our verification partner!
 You can display it on your social media profiles, including LinkedIn.
-This allows prospective employers, universities/colleges, military academies, and others to verify your achievement simply by viewing your profile.
+This allos prospective emplyers, universities/colleges, military academies, and others to verify your achievement simply by viewing your profile